lucapette/website/content/writing/my-programming-principles.md

 Is it really programming if there isn't at least some util functions? 😃

-Jokes aside,

-Principles I always try to keep in mind, no matter the context.
+Jokes aside, there is an handful of principles that I apply to any context.
+These are my "tru north" so to speak.

-### name things what they do
+### Name things what they do

 - if you get stuck, most descriptive even if long is fine
 - if you’re really stuck.
 Go for a walk, there’s a chance the problem is not naming but design

 ### Forget about easy to change, make code easy to delete

-### write actual tests
+### Write actual tests

+Before I explain what I mean with "actual" in this context, I have to make a little premise.
+When I say "tests", I mean the automated verification process that your systems (kind of) work.
+I do not mean TDD.
+I have nothing against TDD but it's a development methodology.
+My opinion about programming methodologies is that none of them always work and they are great in specific contexts.
+Which means I don't have much to say about them in general and TDD in particular.
+So back to tests as a verification process.

+Let's clarify what I mean with "actual".
+Here's my definition of "actual test":

+> A test must change only if the behaviour it verifies changed

+No other reason is good enough for a test to change.
+But, maybe also because of TDD, I've seem test testing language features, missing language features (looking at you dynamically typed languages), framework features.
+These tests change all the time.
+And they're just baggage.
+My advice is to delete them.
+There, I said it.

 ### Less dependencies is better